cltl/Profiling/data_extraction/README.md

 1. We extract a TSV with data on all people with `create_people_tsv.py`.

-2. We create occupation slices of this with ``
+2. We create occupation slices of this data in 1. with the script `slice_by_occupation.py`.

 3. We extract embeddings and create ... with